 Essentially, it's Apple embracing hi-res audio.
-Apple's lossless streams use ALAC (Apple Lossless Audio Codec) to offer more detail and information in a recording.
+Apple's Lossless streams use ALAC (Apple Lossless Audio Codec) to offer more detail and information in a recording.

 What is Spatial Audio?

-Spatial Audio was initially launched as part of iOS 14 and iPadOS 14, and the newer Spatial Audio with Dolby Atmos feature for Apple Music has just arrived as part of the iOS 14.6 and iPadOS 14.6 updates.
+Spatial Audio was initially launched as part of iOS 14 and iPadOS 14, and the newer Spatial Audio with Dolby Atmos feature for Apple Music arrived as part of the iOS 14.6 and iPadOS 14.6 updates.

-Which devices work with Apple Music lossless?
+Which devices work with Apple Music Lossless?

-In the case of the AirPods and AirPods Pro, that's not exactly surprising, seeing as they're both completely wireless and Apple only supports the AAC (rather than ALAC) codec over Bluetooth – that's a step up from MP3, but nowhere near the quality of lossless.
+In the case of the AirPods and AirPods Pro ranges, they're completely wireless and Apple only supports the lossy AAC (rather than ALAC) codec over Bluetooth.
+AAC might be a step up from MP3, but nowhere near the quality of lossless.

 Which devices support Spatial Audio?

 Apple devices are much better represented when it comes to Spatial Audio through Apple Music.

-However, this only applies to Dolby Atmos Spatial Audio tracks on Apple Music, and not Spatial Audio content from other apps like TV.
+Note that this only applies to Dolby Atmos Spatial Audio tracks on Apple Music, and not Spatial Audio content from other apps like TV.
 (Remember, Spatial Audio in the TV app is a slightly different beast in that it also utilises the sensors in Apple's own headphones to enable head-tracking.)

 Check out the best wireless headphones around

 Need new music?
-10 Apple Music playlists to listen to right now
+Apple Music playlists to listen to right now

 I spoke to Apple to find out the secret behind the AirPods Pro 2’s audio success